eXept Software AG Logo

 Because insertion/removal may require that remaining elements have to

-be shifted within the container, adding many individual elements may be done faster
+be shifted within the container, adding many individual elements will be faster above a

-by creating a completely new collection from the unsorted elements.
+particular number of added elements by creating a completely new collection from the

 (see examples)